Pennsylvania Petition for Change of Name

 Step 2 – Complete Petition

 The petitioner must complete the Petition for Change of Name.
-Courts expect that their county-specific petition be filed and may require additional documents to be submitted with the petition.
-The petitioner should contact the office to verify requirements before filing.
+The court will usually expect a county-specific petition.
+Additional forms may be required as well.
+The petitioner should contact their county court prior to filing.

 Step 3 – File with Court

-The petitioner must file the Petition along with fingerprint cards, Social Security card, birth certificate, photo ID, and a filing fee (and any other required documents), with the court of common pleas of the county where they live (typically through the prothonotary’s office).[2]
+The petitioner must file the Petition in the court of common pleas of the county where they live (typically through the prothonotary’s office).[2]
+The following must be submitted when filing:

 Step 4 – Attend Hearing

 After filing, the petitioner will receive their court hearing date.[3]
 They must publish a notice of the hearing in two newspapers.[4]
 Most counties require specific newspapers to be used for the notice.
-Once done, the newspapers will give the petitioner a Certification of Publication.
+After publication, the petitioner will receive certification from the newspaper.

 Step 5 – Search for Judgments

-A search for any judgments or legal actions made against the petitioner in the last five years must be done by the prothonotary or the petitioner.
+A search for any judgments or legal actions against the petitioner in every county where they have lived in the last five years must be done by the prothonotary or the petitioner.
 If handled by the petitioner, they must bring the Petition to the required offices (typically the prothonotary, clerk of court, and recorder of deeds).

 Once completed, the petitioner will receive a certification of the search.
 Some counties also require that the petitioner complete a criminal background check.